-That’s why on my second admittance, I asked if that room was available, and the admitting section said that it was.
+That’s why I asked if that room was available on my second admittance, and the admitting section said it was.

 Mam Martha and I were happy that we were given that same room.

-We felt that it was not incidental, but providential – so that we can continue to commune with God from that open window.
+We felt it was not incidental but providential – so we could continue to commune with God from that open window.

-Despite the magnitude of problems we were facing, we have an open window of God’s assurance and blessed promises – that He will never leave us, nor forsake us.
+Despite the magnitude of our problems, we have an open window of God’s assurance and blessed promises – that He will never leave or forsake us.

 Posted on FB: Sunday, 29 March 2015 at 11:35 AM